danielrriggs/danielrriggs.github.io/content/Karma.md

 Sanskrit word for the causative principle, or, action.
 The principle of cause & effect.

-The yogis believed that all actions have effects and that all effects have causes.
+The [[Yogis]] believed that all actions have effects and that all effects have causes.

 Karma also represents the energy principle, or, the idea that any amount of energy can only be transformed and not destroyed.
 If I throw a ball up in the air, it has to fall down.
 If I make some kind of effort in the world, it must bear fruit.

-The path of Karma (to enlightenment) involves doing good deeds & purifying yourself through selfless action & making the world a better place.
+The path of Karma (to [[Enlightenment]]) involves doing good deeds & purifying yourself through selfless action & making the world a better place.
 Belief in God is not required.
 Meditation is not required.

 ###### How to find your [[dharma]] by exploring your Karma
 Your [[dharma]] is intrinsically linked to your karma.
 Finding the right dharma has a lot to do with your life circumstances.
 Your dharma & karma are both evolving processes.